Shaan-Shoukath/ROS-Arkairo/drone2_ws/src/telem_rx/README.md

 # Telemetry RX Node

-**Direct Drone-to-Drone Geotag Reception**
+**Direct Drone-to-Drone Geotag Reception & Dispatch**

 ## What It Does

-Receives disease geotags from Drone-1 via MAVLink telemetry (SiK radio) and reconstructs them for local processing, bypassing the Ground Control Station entirely.
+Receives disease geotags from Drone-1 via MAVLink telemetry (SiK radio), validates them, and dispatches to the navigation system.
+This node combines telemetry reception with the validation/dispatch logic, bypassing the GCS entirely.

 ## Logic Flow